Key Takeaways

 Laser-Shaft Alignment Tools

-When equipment components are misaligned there is a risk of failure.
+When equipment components are misaligned, there is a risk of failure.
 Improper installation causes extreme pressure, and bearings especially suffer from misaligned shafts.

 Laser-shaft alignment tools detect misalignment, helping to prevent failure, and aid in shaft alignment documentation.
 They also ensure proper shaft alignment verification and the reduction of mechanical failure.